TheChymera/stackHDR/README.md

 ```
 required:
-	-d: The directory containing your files (will stack all RAW files therein).
+	-d <directory-name>: The directory containing your files (will stack all RAW files therein).
-	-f: File to add to stack, repeat as needed.
+	OR
+	<file-names>: Specify your files directly.
 Files should be in the same directory.

 optional:
 	-a: Align images.